valkey-io/valkey-doc/docs/reference/cluster-spec.md

 The core of the implementation is the ability to move hash slots around.
-From a practical point of view a hash slot is just a set of keys, so what Redis Cluster really does during *resharding* is to move keys from an instance to another instance.
+From a practical point of view a hash slot is just a set of keys, so what Valkey Cluster really does during *resharding* is to move keys from an instance to another instance.
 Moving a hash slot means moving all the keys that happen to hash into this hash slot.

-To understand how this works we need to show the `CLUSTER` subcommands that are used to manipulate the slots translation table in a Redis Cluster node.
+To understand how this works we need to show the `CLUSTER` subcommands that are used to manipulate the slots translation table in a Valkey Cluster node.

 The following subcommands are available (among others not useful in this case):